Alice watched as the news scrolled up the feed.

 Alice thanked Hattie, and said that it was fine, and that she was due to see her hairdresser in the following weeks and all would be sorted.
 Alice then wondered why she felt the need to explain herself to this, what she now had decided was a rather horrid woman.
 Alice had never been one to quickly decide what kind of person someone was on their first conversation, but there was something about this woman that unnerved her.
 She wanted to leave, but she was not quite sure how to get out .

-‘Suit yourself,’ Hattie answered, only trying to help one of my dear Archie’s up and coming.. or so he says.
-You are an ‘up and coming’ aren’t you?
-I have read some of your work, and well I have to say, it needs something doing with it but I am sure you know what with you husband being who and what he is we can come to some sort of arrangement.
-We looking at helping people self-publish, a small fee for our time and a certain % of the sales.
+‘Suit yourself,’ Hattie answered, ‘I’m only trying to help one of my dear Archie’s up and coming.. or so he says.
+You are an “up and coming” aren’t you?
+I have read some of your work, and well I have to say, it needs something doing with it but I am sure you know what with your husband being who and what he is we can come to some sort of arrangement.
+We looking at helping people self-publish, a small fee for our time and a certain percentage of the sales.
 I know it’s not the same as you are used to, but I am sure we can do a deal for you, under the circumstances.
-Obviously as things being as they are, with you and Charles, n I am so sorry to hear what about, well you and I know what men are like and under the circumstances, we will be happy to help you.
+Obviously as things being as they are, with you and Charles, oh I am so sorry to hear about…well you, and I know what men are like.
+Under the circumstances, we will be happy to help you.
 Of course I, that is, we will need full copyright over any of the work you have already published with us.
-But we can sort that out at a later date.
+But we can sort that out at a later date.’

 Alice sat in disbelief and looked across at Archie who it was in a world of his own oblivious to what Hattie was saying to her.
 And Donna seemed to be asleep.

 Alice looked directly at Hattie and said ‘I am not sure what you mean?’